AustinRansford/BinaryNumbersInCSharp/README.md

 * Using 4-bit signed integers: 0 - 4 - -4 no error
 * Using 4-bit signed integers: -7 - 2 - 4 underflow
 * Using 6-bit signed integers: 30 + 2 -  -32 overflow
-* Using 6-bit signed integers: 0 - 32 - -32 no error
+* Using 6-bit signed integers: 0 - 32 - -32 no error (This produces 2 overflow errors)

+Because 32 cannot be represented as a 6-bit integer, it overflows to -32.
+This results in the expression (0 - (-32)) which *should* be 32.
+However, because this overflows again, we get -32.
+Which interestingly enough is the correct result.

 * Using 6-bit signed integers: 14 - 16 - -2 no error

+Feedback: Great job!

 ## Submit your Work